 Intel has already licensed the patents for "Hyperthreading" in 1997 AD and was bought late to the market in 2002 AD.

-There are mainly three types of CPU available in the market.
+There are mainly three types of CPUs available in the market.

-In single-core based CPU, multitasking is done with context switching but can do just one task at a time.
+In a single-core-based CPU, multitasking is done with context switching but can do just one task at a time.
 Each core has only one thread.
 Then came MultiCore CPU

 Explained below 👇

 fig: Intel Pentium4 Processor

 Intel® first Hyperthreading Pentium® 4 Processor features are:

 |No. of Cores||1|